firemansamm/git-imposter.js/README.md

 Doing `git clone http://127.0.0.1:8080/test.git` will pull the two files and their respective parent folders into "test".

-### Not Bugs
+### Bugs
  - Cloning without a ".git" at the end of the URL will cause git-imposter to crash.
-This is by design.

 ### Potential to-dos?
  - Allow revision with `git pull`